rzuberi/tournaments_crossover_FMGA/README.md

-# Exploring the impact of the number of tournaments and crossover probability on the fitness of Full Microbial Genetic Algorithms.
+# Exploring the impact of the number of tournaments and crossover probability on the fitness of Full Microbial Genetic Algorithms

 We investigate the change in performance of a Full Microbial Genetic Algorithm (FMGA) with variations in the number of tournaments and crossover rate.